Photo by Mikhail Logvinov

 For over twenty-five years Mikhail Messerer has been working as the Company Guest Teacher with The Royal Ballet of London’s Royal Opera House, Covent Garden.
 With The Royal Ballet he has toured the USA, Japan, Australia, Germany, Denmark, Greece, Israel, Argentina, Italy, China, Russia, Norway, Singapore and Korea.

-In May, 2009 Mr Messerer was appointed Ballet Master in Chief of Mikhailovsky Theatre.
+In May, 2009 Mr Messerer was appointed Ballet Master in Chief of the Mikhailovsky Theatre.

-In September 2009 he revived Swan Lake for the company with choreography by Alexander Gorsky and Asaf Messerer.
-In July 2010 he is presenting the world première of the revival of Laurencia, a ballet by Vakhtang Chabukiani.
-In 2012, he premièred his versions of La Bayadère and Don Quixote at the Mikhailovsky Theatre.
-His revival of The Flames of Paris took place in July 2013.
+In 2009 he revived Swan Lake for the company with choreography by Alexander Gorsky and Asaf Messerer.
+In 2010 he presented the world première of the revival of Laurencia, a ballet by Vakhtang Chabukiani, and in 2012 he has staged his versions of La Bayadère and Don Quixote at the Mikhailovsky Theatre.
+The world première of his revival of Vasily Vainonen’s The Flames of Paris took place here in 2013.